KevinKurian7/myIGbot/README.md

 # myIGbot

-🟢This isa bot i made using python to automate instagram accounts.<BR>
+🟢This is a bot i made using python to automate instagram accounts.<BR>
 🟡This bot makes use of the selenium library.<br>
 🔴the bot can login to your IG account and search for posts based on the the tags you have provided and give them likes and comments<br>